 In controller software release 5.2 or later, the WLAN override feature has been removed from both the controller GUI and CLI.
-If your controller is configured for WLAN override and you upgrade to controller software release 6.0.196.0, the controller deletes the WLAN configuration and broadcasts all WLANs.
+If your controller is configured for WLAN override and you upgrade to controller software release 7.0.98.0, the controller deletes the WLAN configuration and broadcasts all WLANs.
 You can specify that only certain WLANs be transmitted by configuring access point groups.
 Each access point advertises only the enabled WLANs that belong to its access point group.
-Access point groups do not enable WLANs to be transmitted on per radio interface of AP.

-If a WiSM controller is heavily loaded with access points and clients and is running heavy traffic, software upgrade sometimes causes Ethernet receive-path lockup and the hardware watchdog sometimes trips.
+If a WiSM controller is heavily loaded with access points and clients and is running heavy traffic, a software upgrade sometimes causes an Ethernet receive-path lockup and the hardware watchdog sometimes trips.
 You might need to reset the controller to return to normal operation.

-Do not install the 6.0.196.0 controller software file and the 5.2.157.0 ER.aes boot software file at the same time.
+Do not install the 7.0.98.0 controller software file and the 5.2.157.0 ER.aes boot software file at the same time.
 Install one file and reboot the controller; then install the other file and reboot the controller.